Top Career Paths in Outpatient Occupational Therapy

-You’ll have a leg up on other new grads that don’t have experience in the setting, and you’ll definitely feel more comfortable than if it’s a totally new setting for you.
+You’ll have a leg up on other new grads that don’t have any experience in the setting, and you’ll definitely feel more comfortable than if it’s a brand new setting for you.
 I recommend this for any OT career path you’re interested in, not just outpatient!

 If You’re Already a Practicing OT

-Whether you’ve been practicing for a few years or have a whole career in non-outpatient settings, switching to an outpatient setting is definitely still achievable!
+Whether you’ve been practicing for a few years or have a whole career in inpatient settings, switching to an outpatient setting is still easily achievable!
 The versatility of our field is one of my favorite aspects of OT.

 If you don’t have any experience working in the outpatient setting of your choice, you can show your potential job prospects you’re serious by taking enough continuing education on the patient population ahead of time.

-You can certainly take in-person courses if they’re in your budget, but I also recommend taking several online courses in your desired specialty so you can feel more confident once you start.
+I recommend several in-person courses if they’re in your budget, and then adding in multiple online courses in your desired specialty so you can feel more confident once you start.

-Whatever continuing ed method you choose, be sure to mention how many you’ve taken during your outpatient interviews to show your interviewer that you’ve had some preparation before you jump in.
+Whatever continuing education courses you choose, be sure to mention how many you’ve taken during your outpatient interviews to show your interviewer that you’ve had some preparation before you jump in.

-Along with taking continuing ed, you can also pick up a part time or PRN job in one of these settings to see how you like it before jumping into it full time.
+Along with taking relevant continuing ed courses, you can also pick up a part time or PRN job in one of these settings to see how you like it before jumping into it full time.

 No Matter Your Career Stage, Don’t Forget to Network!

-Some of these settings may be harder to land than others due to the job supply.
+Some of these outpatient settings may be harder to get into than others due to the job supply.
 But with each one, you can get a head start by networking with therapists already working in the setting.